opentrng/ptrng/README.md

 ### Python

-Create a virtual environment `$ python3 -m venv .venv` activate the venv `$ .ven/bin/activate` and install required packages `$ pip install -r requirements.txt`.
+Create a virtual environment `$ python3 -m venv .venv` activate the venv `$ .ven/bin/activate` and install required packages with `$ pip install -r requirements.txt`.
+For other Python environment or package managers (like `conda`), all required modules are listed in `requirements.txt`.

 ### HDL simulator